-Most hotel-casinos on the Las Vegas Strip add a resort fee per night to charge for amenities such as wifi, gym, and pool access.
-According to Las Vegas Jaunt, resort fees on the Las Vegas Strip can range from $14.99 to $45 per night.
-Only on very special circumstances they can waive the resort fee for you (but don’t count on it).
+Most hotel-casinos on the Las Vegas Strip add a mandatory resort fee per night to charge for amenities such as wifi, gym, and pool access.
+Resort fees on the Las Vegas Strip can range from $14.99 to $45 per night.
+Las Vegas resorts can waive the fee for you only in very special circumstances (so don’t count on it!).

-You also need to prepare for parking fees.
-Unfortunately, most properties on the Las Vegas Strip charge when you park your car in their parking garage.
-Parking fees can range from $13 to $30 per day according to this blog post by The Las Vegas Advisor.
+You also need to budget for parking fees.
+Unfortunately, most properties on the Las Vegas Strip charge for parking.
+Fees can range from $13 to $30 per day according to The Las Vegas Advisor.

 (Links will open up in a new tab.)

 The first on this list is Bally’s affordable hotel-casino on the Las Vegas Strip.
 While it’s not as trendy as the other resorts on The Strip, Bally’s has a great location in the middle of The Strip.
-It’s next to a pedestrian bridge that goes straight into The Bellagio and a CVS drugstore in case you forget to bring your toothbrush.
+It’s next to a pedestrian bridge that goes straight into The Bellagio and right next to a CVS drugstore.

-For the budget-conscious, you can store snacks in the mini-fridge and grab lunch at the food court.
-If you want more options, stop by The Grand Bazaar Shops in front where you can eat at Blue Ribbon Fried Chicken and other affordable restaurants.
+For the budget-conscious, you can store your own snacks in the mini-fridge and grab lunch at the food court.
+If you want more options, stop by The Grand Bazaar Shops in front where you can eat at Blue Ribbon Fried Chicken and other affordable food stands.

 On New Year’s Eve, my family and I stayed at their Resort Tower with two double queen beds.
-The bathroom was small, but I liked the updated decor with red accents.
+The bathroom was small, but I liked the updated decor and laid-back atmosphere.